fl720/Y1_Matlab_Practice/Y2_Summer_Project/README.md

 # Y2_Summer_Project

-This file for code using in year 2 undergraduate summer term group project.
+This file is for codes being used in Year 2 undergraduate summer term group project.
 =============================================================================================================================================

 **PROJECT NAME:** Duocoputer Design